KingQino/OGC2024/ProblemDescription.md

 > If the algorithm is infeasible to solve, times out, crashes, etc., you get a penalty score (-1) for that problem!

-Where $R$ is the number of teams you're evaluating.
+Where $R$ is the problem number of teams you're evaluating.
 Points are calculated for every question and rankings are determined based on the point totals.
 The table below shows the leaderboard for the example above.

 | team   | nb_prob1 | p_prob1 | nb_prob3 | p_prob3 | nb_prob2 | p_prob2 | total_score | ranking |
 | ------ | -------- | ------- | -------- | ------- | -------- | ------- | ----------- | ------- |